 Salary Rate Limitation - The Consolidated Appropriations Act, 2017 (P.L.
-115-31), Division H, §202, states, "None of the funds appropriated in this title shall be used to pay the salary of an individual, through a grant or other extramural mechanism, at a rate in excess of Executive Level II."
-As of January 8, 2017, the Executive Level II salary limitation is now \$187,000.
+115-31), Division H, § 202 states, "None of the funds appropriated in this title shall be used to pay the salary of an individual, through a grant or other extramural mechanism, at a rate in excess of Executive Level II."
 Please see Section 4.1.iv Budget - Salary Limitation of HRSA's SF-424 Application Guide for additional information.
 Note that these or other salary limitations may apply in FY 2018, as required by law.

-NOTE: It is recommended that the budgets be converted or scanned into PDF format for submission.
+NOTE: HRSA recommends that you convert or scan the budgets into PDF format for submission.
 Do not submit Excel spreadsheets.
 The program-specific line item budget should be submitted in table format, listing the program cost categories (i.e., EIS, Core Medical Services, Support Services, CQM, and Administrative costs) across the top and object class categories (e.g., Personnel, Fringe Benefits, Travel) in a column down the left hand side.